adisorncjame/BioLink-3-User-Interface/README.md

 ## Flow Diagram
-The program will retrieve data through API and convert the data in json format to text file as we define and customize.
+The program will retrieve data through BioStar 2 API and convert the data in json format to text file as we define and customize.

 ### Sequence Diagram
 BioLink 3 User Interface Connect data via APi BioStar 2 <br>